evanpetersen919/Chest-X-Ray-Classifier/README.md

 - **Test Accuracy**: ~37%
 - **Model File**: `best_resnet50.pth`

+### Model Performance

 The confusion matrix shows the model performs best on common findings like "No Finding" and "Effusion", while struggling with rarer conditions.
+This is typical for medical imaging tasks with class imbalance.

+**Key Insights:**
+- Strong performance on "No Finding" class (most common)
+- Decent accuracy on Effusion, Infiltration, and Atelectasis
+- Challenges with rare conditions (Hernia, Emphysema, Fibrosis)
+- 37% accuracy is reasonable for 15-class medical imaging with limited training

+### Sample Outputs

+The model generates:
+- **Confusion Matrix**: Heatmap showing prediction patterns across all 15 disease classes
+- **Per-Class Accuracy**: Detailed breakdown of performance for each disease category
+- **Inference Visualization**: Side-by-side comparison of input X-ray and top-5 predictions with confidence scores

 ## Performance Notes